The 10 Essentials You Need to Pack for Jordan (Updated for 2023)

 - Pack breathable clothing – If you pack clothes made of materials that don’t breathe, or that cling to you tightly, it’s likely you’re going to be uncomfortable in Jordan.
 Despite being dry, the temps can get quite warm even in the peak travel seasons (30+°C) and your skin needs to be able to breathe and sweat.

-- Pack deodorant, not antiperspirant – In a hot climate like Jordan, your skin needs to breathe.
+- Pack deodorant, not an antiperspirant – In a hot climate like Jordan, your skin needs to breathe*.
 Be kind to your fellow travel companions and guide, and be sure to have deodorant in your bag.

 - Pack layers – including base layers – Jordan is especially well-suited for layering clothing.
 Wearing a base layer during the day means you can change and sink-wash each night to have fresh clothes, while nights in the desert can get quite chilly so extra layers to add on will help.